A robust implementation for solving the $S$-unit equation and several applications: Experimental Observations and Computational Choices

 \subsection{Sieving vs. simple exhaustion}

 Once a bound has been reduced as much as possible by LLL, this search space must be somehow exhausted.
 This general problem can be solved in multiple ways.
 Those appearing in the literature can be generally described by the following three ideas: \begin{enumerate} \item simple (non-number theory-based) exhaustion, \item sieve by reducing the problem modulo primes not in $S$, and \item sieve by reducing the problem modulo powers of primes in $S$. \end{enumerate} Idea (1) could be looked at through the more general lens of efficient programming, and a good programmer may be able to develop their own code to exhaust the search space effectively.
 The current implementation uses idea (2), inspired by Smart's earlier exposition in \cite{Smart:1995} and is described here in Section \ref{sec:sieve}.
-Item (3) paraphrases an interesting idea due to Wildanger \cite{Wildanger:2000}, which was generalized by Smart \cite{Smart:1999}.
-This is an extremely promising and potentially effective method of reducing the search space, and has been implemented recently in special cases by several people, including Kousianas \cite{Koutsianas:2017}, Bennett, Gherga, and Rechnitzer \cite{Bennett:2018}, von K\"{a}nel and Matschke \cite{vonKanel-Matschke:2016}, and others.
+Item (3) paraphrases an interesting idea which is first due to de Weger in the case $K=\mathbb{Q}$ \cite{deWeger:1987} and which was generalized to arbitrary number fields $K$ for $S$-unit equations arising from Thue and Thue-Mahler equations by Tzanakis and de Weger \cite{Tzanakis-deWeger:1989, Tzanakis-deWeger:1991, Tzanakis-deWeger:1992}.
+Wildanger \cite{Wildanger:2000} and Smart \cite{Smart:1999} worked out the details of the full generalization, which was later simplified by Evertse and Gy{\H o}ry \cite{Evertse-Gyory:2015}.
+This is an extremely promising and potentially effective method of reducing the search space, and has been implemented recently in special cases by several people, including Koutsianas \cite{Koutsianas:2017}, Bennett, Gherga, and Rechnitzer \cite{Bennett:2018}, von K\"{a}nel and Matschke \cite{vonKanel-Matschke:2016}, and others.
 Future work will certainly focus on including this sieving technique for our functions.

 In all these methods, we begin with the same search space as in (1), and the computational complexity of a brute force search is easy to estimate.
 Let $B$ be a bound for the maximum absolute value of an exponent in a solution to the $S$-unit equation.
-Since we are searching for a pair $(\tau, \eta)\in \left(\OKS^{\times}\right)^2$, the size of our search space is given by
+Since we are searching for a pair $(\tau_1, \tau_2)\in \left(\OKS^{\times}\right)^2$, the size of our search space is given by

 Thus a na\"{\i}ve brute force search has complexity $O\left(w^2(2B+1)^{2t}\right)$.
-In practice, a simple exhaustive search can be carried out by checking, for each element $\tau$ of $A_{K,S}$, whether $1-\tau$ is an $S$-unit.
+In practice, a simple exhaustive search can be carried out by checking, for each element $\tau_1$ of $A_{K,S}$, whether $1-\tau_1$ is an $S$-unit.
 Assuming this check has constant time for a fixed $K$ and $S$, we get the less extreme complexity of $O\left(w(2B+1)^t\right)$.

 In carrying out computations, we find that the resources required to sieve a search space vary greatly, even for number fields of the same degree and $S$-unit groups of the same rank.
 For example, we give the run time for three fields $K_g$, where $S_f$ is the set of primes above $3$ in $K_g$, in Table \ref{table:examples}.
 The column $N$ gives the total number of distinct solutions found.
 In each case, the LLL-reduced bound is below $40$, so complete sets of solutions are found in each case.
 Computations were performed in a paid account on the CoCalc platform in late 2018.